-5.2 Recent major accomplishments, trends
+5.2.
+Recent major accomplishments, trends

-Stochastic systems have a long and important history in the science of modeling real phenomena, with goals ranging from system description to prediction of future events and from decision making in presence of uncertainty to plant control.
-In the last few decades, however, a different use of stochastic systems has emerged where probability is not just used as a modeling tool, but rather as a tool that permits designers to address and solve problems that would otherwise be too complicated to tackle along standard deterministic ways.
-This second application realm of stochastic systems is that of 'randomization methods'.
+Stochastic systems have a long and rich history in the science of modeling real phenomena, with goals ranging from system description to prediction of future events and from decision making in presence of uncertainty to plant control.